Big-Gray-Al/battery_log/README.txt

 HOW TO START THIS PROJECT: To be completed by CSG
 AUTHORS:  Clayton and Allan Gray
 USER INSTRUCTIONS:  To be developed
+- How do we open the file?
+- How do we run the script?